Tigerair Mandala: History

-PT Mandala Airlines was founded on April 17, 1969, during the early period of Maj.
-Gen. Suharto's 31-year military dictatorship, the New Order.
-The founders were Col. Sofjar, Maj.
+PT Mandala Airlines was founded on April 17, 1969, by Col. Sofjar, Maj.
 Gen. Raden Soerjo, Adil Aljol, Maj.
 (Air Force) Soegandi Partosoegondo, Kasbi Indradjanoe and Darwin Ramli.
 The airline was owned by PT Dharma Kencana Sakti, which in turn was the commercial arm of Yayasan Dharma Putra Kostrad, a foundation linked to Kostrad, the strategic reserve command of the Indonesian army.
 The airline was named after Operation Mandala, the military operations to incorporate West Papua into Indonesia.
-The name also refers to mandala, a Sanskrit term for a diagram symbolizing the universe, which is used as the logo of the corporation.
+The name also refers to the mandala, a Sanskrit term for a diagram symbolizing the universe, which is used as the logo of the corporation.

 In its early years Mandala Airlines operated flights between Jakarta and destinations in eastern Indonesia, such as Ambon, Gorontalo, Kendari, Makassar and Manado.
 As of May 1971, the company's head office was in a building at Jl.
 Blora No.23 in Jakarta, and its fleet consisted of five turboprop airliners: three Vickers Viscount 800s and two Hawker Siddeley HS 748s.
 In 1972 Mandala took over Seulawah Air Services (another military-owned airline), which flew to cities in western Indonesia, such as Banda Aceh, Banjarmasin, Medan, Padang, Palembang, Pekanbaru and Pontianak, giving the airline a national coverage.

 Under military management, Mandala Airlines kept a relatively quiet existence as a second-tier airline.
 In 1992, it retired the last of its aged turboprop fleet and replaced them with leased second hand jet aircraft.
 In 2001, it suffered a financial scandal, in which no less than IDR 135.5 billion (about US$13.5 million) was stolen from the company funds by a senior Kostrad officer.

 Despite being awarded as Indonesia's "Most Potential Brand in Airlines Service" in 2002, Mandala found it hard to compete with other recently emerged Indonesian airlines.
 In September 2005, Mandala experienced a high-profile accident in Medan.
 At about the same month, political developments in Indonesia forced the military to divest itself of its businesses, resulting in Mandala Airlines being offered for sale.
 After the Indonesian government refused to take over Mandala Airlines, Cardig International acquired the airline for IDR 300 billion (US$34 million) in April 2006.
 Indigo Partners acquired 49% of Cardig's shares in October 2006.

 Within one year of its acquisition, Mandala Airlines transformed its image into a modern airline satisfying international standards of safety.
 It adopted the low-cost carrier model, in order to compete with other low-cost airlines in Indonesia.
 Mandala Airlines created a special niche among Indonesia's low-cost carriers by creating an image as a safe airline, taking advantage of the relatively young age of its fleet.